 On the Phoenix Campus, the state-of-the-art 200+-bed Mayo Clinic Hospital, which opened in 1998, is the first hospital entirely designed and built by Mayo.
 It has been recognized as "the Best Hospital in Phoenix" several times by Phoenix magazine.

-Both Mayo Clinic's outpatient and inpatient facilities provide the training areas for the Medical Social Services Graduate Internship.
+Both Mayo Clinic's outpatient and inpatient facilities provide the training areas for the Social Work Internship.
 In some cases, students also have access to community-based educational opportunities with Mayo Clinic-based programs and facilities.

 Mayo Clinic's state-of-the-art diagnostic, therapeutic and research facilities enhance student clinical experiences and the ability for clinical preceptors to provide high-quality clinical education experiences.